telerik/blazor-docs/components/togglebutton/overview.md

 ## Appearance

-The Toggle Button provides several parameters that control its [styling and appearance, including background color, shape, rounded corners and fill]({%slug togglebutton-appearance%}).
+The Toggle Button provides several parameters that control its [styling and appearance, including background color, rounded corners and fill]({%slug togglebutton-appearance%}).

 ## ToggleButton Parameters